COVID-19 pandemic: Supply shortages

-The outbreak was blamed for panic buying, emptying groceries of essentials such as food, toilet paper, and bottled water.
+Pandemic fears led to panic buying, emptying groceries of essentials such as food, toilet paper, and bottled water.
 Panic buying stemmed from perceived threat, perceived scarcity, fear of the unknown, coping behaviour and social psychological factors (e.g. social influence and trust).

 Supply shortages were due to disruption to factory and logistic operations; shortages were worsened by supply chain disruptions from factory and port shutdowns, and labour shortages.

 Shortages continued as managers underestimated the speed of economic recovery after the initial economic crash.
 The technology industry, in particular, warned of delays from underestimates of semiconductor demand for vehicles and other products.

-According to WHO's Adhanom, demand for personal protective equipment (PPE) rose one hundredfold, pushing prices up twentyfold.
+According to WHO Secretary-General Tedros Ghebreyesus, demand for personal protective equipment (PPE) rose one hundredfold, pushing prices up twentyfold.
 PPE stocks were exhausted everywhere.

-In September 2021, the World Bank reported that food prices remain generally stable and the supply outlook remains positive.
+In September 2021, the World Bank reported that food prices remained generally stable and the supply outlook remained positive.
 However, the poorest countries witnessed a sharp increase in food prices, reaching the highest level since the pandemic began.
-The Agricultural Commodity Price Index stabilized in the third quarter but remained 17% higher than in January 2021.
+The Agricultural Commodity Price Index stabilised in the third quarter but remained 17% higher than in January 2021.

 By contrast, petroleum products were in surplus at the beginning of the pandemic, as demand for gasoline and other products collapsed due to reduced commuting and other trips.
 The 2021 global energy crisis was driven by a global surge in demand as the world economy recovered.
 Energy demand was particularly strong in Asia.

-Culture
+Arts and cultural heritage

-The performing arts and cultural heritage sectors have been profoundly affected by the pandemic, impacting organisations' operations as well as individualsboth employed and independentglobally.
+The performing arts and cultural heritage sectors were profoundly affected by the pandemic.
+Both organisations' and individuals' operations have been impacted globally.
 By March 2020, across the world and to varying degrees, museums, libraries, performance venues, and other cultural institutions had been indefinitely closed with their exhibitions, events and performances cancelled or postponed.
-A UNESCO report estimated ten million job losses worldwide in the culture and creative industries.
+A 2021 UNESCO report estimated ten million job losses worldwide in the culture and creative industries.
 Some services continued through digital platforms, such as live streaming concerts or web-based arts festivals.